Comparing Amcor (AMCR) & Its Rivals

-Amcor (NYSE:AMCR – Get Rating) is one of 31 public companies in the “Miscellaneous manufacturing industries” industry, but how does it weigh in compared to its peers?
-We will compare Amcor to similar companies based on the strength of its earnings, risk, valuation, profitability, institutional ownership, dividends and analyst recommendations.
+Amcor (NYSE:AMCR – Get Rating) is one of 31 public companies in the “Miscellaneous manufacturing industries” industry, but how does it contrast to its rivals?
+We will compare Amcor to similar companies based on the strength of its earnings, institutional ownership, dividends, profitability, valuation, analyst recommendations and risk.

 Analyst Recommendations

-This is a breakdown of current ratings and price targets for Amcor and its peers, as provided by MarketBeat.
+This is a breakdown of current ratings and recommmendations for Amcor and its rivals, as reported by MarketBeat.

 |Sell Ratings